Anish-Jha/Fashion-Hub/README.md

-<h1 align="center">Koovs.com Clone : Fashionhub.com</h1>
+<h1 align="center">Fashionhub.com</h1>

-<h2 align="center"> KOOVS (Online clothes purchasing platform) is an React application designed to provide customers with a personalized easy-to-utilize user experience for purchasing clothes online.
+<h2 align="center"> It is an React application designed to provide customers with a personalized easy-to-utilize user experience for purchasing clothes online.
 It stores customers' personal data and orders.</h2>

 <h3 align="center"> It has 5 modules Admin, User,Products, Add to Cart, Checkout.</h3>